-Figure 5.4: Configuration Processing With cm-cluster-extension: Azure Default Instance Type For Cloud Nodes
+Figure 5.4: Configuration Processing With cm-cluster-extension: Azure Default Instance Type For Cloud Nodes or via the Bright View clickpath:

 A default Azure virtual machine type that works well for general cloud node purposes is the D1\v2 type.
 There are many possible machine types, and they are documented online at https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes.
 A summary listing of the supported types can be viewed in cmsh with: